Unleashing human potential using a student-driven, project-based approach.

 2. Projects are interdisciplinary

-3. Projects must have an outside community or industry partner
+3. Projects must have an outside local or industry partner

 4. The success of a project is not what determines a grade; rather, the students work to achieve mastery